Montclair State University Digital Commons

 - contain at least one MSU author or contributor*

-- is non-restricted data that DO NOT contain any private, confidential, or other legally protected information
+- be non-restricted data that DO NOT contain any private, confidential, or other legally protected information

 - be absent of direct and indirect identifiers** that may pose a disclosure risk

-- contains adequate documentation describing the nature of the data at an appropriate level for purposes of reuse and discovery comply with any relevant policies or oversight authorities. (e.g. IRB, OMB Uniform Guidance, HIPAA etc.) For example, NSF awardees must consider their data management plans in posting data sets in the repository
+- contain adequate documentation describing the nature of the data at an appropriate level for purposes of reuse and discovery, and that complies with any relevant policies or oversight authorities. (e.g. IRB, OMB Uniform Guidance, HIPAA etc.) For example, NSF awardees must consider their data management plans in posting data sets in the repository

 Take Down Policy